Humic Acids: Help For Poor Soils

 Increases and enlarges root systems and promotes plant cell division.

-Improves the growth of various groups of beneficial micro-organisms including those that help detoxify soils.
-Often used in soil bioremediation projects.
+Improves the growth of various groups of beneficial micro-organisms (bacteria, fungi,

 Improves germination rates of seed.